ETH Funding Rates: What to Know About Exchanges, Risks, and Benefits

 An important characteristic of a futures contract is that it’s a type of derivative contract, implying that it derives its value from the underlying asset.
 The two traders only exchange the price difference from the opening and settlement time, with no actual asset exchanging hands.

-Perpetual contracts work quite like futures but don’t have an expiry date.
+Perpetual contracts work much like futures but don’t have an expiry date.
 It means that you can keep a perp open indefinitely and close it whenever you want.
 Perpetuals are more popular than futures since they give traders the flexibility to close their positions anytime.

 With perpetuals, traders can also earn a passive income in the form of a funding fee.
 The traders pay each other this fee depending on existing market conditions (bullish or bearish) and whether they’re long or short the perpetual contract.